-A .KMZ file for such a volume of airspace has also been sent by email to the Airspace Regulator (Technical) - Airspace Utilisation overseeing this proposal.
+This information is available as a .KMZ file, which has been sent by email to the Airspace Regulator (Technical) - Airspace Utilisation overseeing this proposal.

 3.0 Intended operations overview

 UAV flights will operate inside the NBEC, typically departing from and returning to Cranfield Airport or Blue Bear's Twinwood facility.
 Additionally, operations will be conducted from locations along the NBEC, subject to permission from respective landowners.